 A frenum is a small piece of tissue that connects your cheeks, tongue or lips to your gum area.
 The restriction of any of these frenums is a natural condition that babies are born with.

-Lingual frenum is the tissue that connects the tongue to the bottom of the mouth.
-When this frenum restricts movement in the mouth, it’s referred to as a tongue tie.
+The lingual frenum is the tissue that connects the tongue to the bottom of the mouth.
+When this frenum restricts movement in the mouth, it’s referred to as a tongue-tie.

-Labial frenum is the tissue that connects the lips to the bottom of your upper and lower gums.
-When this frenum restricts movement in the mouth, it’s referred to as a lip tie.
+The labial frenum is the tissue that connects the lips to the bottom of your upper and lower gums.
+When this frenum restricts movement in the mouth, it’s referred to as a lip-tie.

-Buccal frenum is the tissue that connects the gums to the inside of the cheeks.
-When this frenum restricts movement in the mouth, it’s referred to as a cheek tie.
+The buccal frenum is the tissue that connects the gums to the inside of the cheeks.
+When this frenum restricts movement in the mouth, it’s referred to as a cheek-tie.

-A frenectomy procedure usually lasts only 10 to 15 minutes, where your dentist will cut the frenum to free the tongue, lip or cheek.
+A frenectomy procedure usually lasts only 10 to 15 minutes, during which your dentist will cut the frenum to free the tongue, lip or cheek.

-Recovery generally takes about two weeks, during which time the patient may receive pain medication to help with any soreness.
+Recovery generally takes about 2 weeks, during which time the patient may receive pain medication to help with any soreness.

 Proper aftercare procedures include keeping the area clean and avoiding unnecessary movement of the tongue.

 Leaving a baby with a restricted frenum may lead to problems with breastfeeding and latching.
 It could also eventually lead to complications later in life, such as speech difficulties and orthodontic problems.
 If you find your child may be tongue-, lip- or cheek-tied, your doctor may recommend you see an experienced dentist for a frenectomy.

 Looking for a dentist in Mississauga?
 You're in the right place!Request Appointment